 Tongatapu - great surf spots and a lot of gossip

 Tonga's capital Nuku'alofa is situated on the largest island, Tongatapu.
 There are not many beaches on the island, but Tongatapu has become a popular surf spot.
 The waves break over coral reefs 100 m from the coast, so surfing on Tongatapu is not for beginners.
 While on Tongatapu be sure to make a trip to the powerful Mapu'aa'Vaca blow holes, which stretches beautiful 5 km along the Southwestern coast.
 The very adventurous travellers should under no circumstances miss exploring the Anahulu caves near the blow holes.
-It can be explored in good shoes and with a reliable flashlight.
-You can also snorkel inside the caves, if you bring a powerful underwater torch.
+It can be explored in sensible shoes and with a reliable flashlight.
+You can also snorkel inside the caves if you bring a powerful underwater torch.
 If you have time to hang out and become friends with the locals in Nuku'alofa, you learn a lot about Tonga culture: Drink kawa with the local men, go wild at the Blue Pacific Nightclub, watch a rugby match and get entertained by the local gossip.

 Ha'apai - off the beaten track in Tonga

 Are you dreaming of strolling along deserted beaches with fine sand between your toes and a salty sea breeze in your hair?
 Then get off the beaten track and travel to one of Ha'apai's 62 islands of which 45 of them are uninhabited.
 To explore the traditional cultures of Ha’apai’s most remote islands, you need either a lot of time or a lot of money, because to get there you must travel with the sporadic local transport or hire a private boat.
-However, it's definietly worth it, because hardly any tourists travel to these unspoiled islands.
+However, it's definitely worth it, because hardly any tourists travel to these unspoiled islands.

 Ha'apais most beautiful island is the volcano Tofua.
 It can be difficult to go ashore, so you might only get a chance to enjoy the sight of the perfectly cone shaped volcano from the sea.
 In 1789 the mutiny on the Bounty took place 30 miles south of Tofua.
-William Bligh and his supporters sought for refuge on the island, but they soon fled again when they were attacked by local residents and a crew member was stoned to death.
+The captain William Bligh and his supporters sought for refuge on the island, but they soon fled again when they were attacked by local residents and a crew member was stoned to death.

 Most tourists visit the islands of Vava'u in northern Tonga.
 The main island, Neiafu, offers a large range of different activities.
 Vava'u is best known for the 'Whale Watching' tours.
 From July to November humpback whales are breeding in between the islands and there are many of them.
-You can also go snorkelling with the whales, if you're lucky enough you might experience the humpback whale up close in it's natural habitat under water.
+You can also go snorkelling with the whales, so if you're lucky you might experience the humpback whale up close in its natural habitat under water.